DragonDev1906/currency-replacer/README.md

 This extension will not work for all occurances.
 Replacing the string in a text/input field might break the website, for example.
 And some other situations are too problematic to find (for example `100 <span>USD</span>`).
 It might also not work if the website is dynamically modified using javascript.

 ## Currently supported currencies
+A list of all loaded currencies can be seen in the console output.

 - USD
 - RAI
 - The top 100 Currencies by Marketcap (as of Coingecko)